MelodyJIN-Y/Liveability-of-Melbourne/README.md

   list your twitter developer account tokens and named it as .
 See the format in `.json`
 * MRC access

-    * download the cloud file and named it as `clouds.yaml`.
+    * download the related cloud file and rename it as `clouds.yaml`.
 Put the file to `host_vars`.
 This file will be used by OpenStack tools as a source of configuration on how to connect to a cloud.
 See the example in `clouds-example.yaml`

-    * get the openRC file for the project.
+    * get the OpenStack RC file for the project.
 For example, we are group 18 and our file is called `unimelb-COMP90024-2022-grp-18-openrc.sh`

 ### Installation